Walbran Valley old-growth logging protests: Bill Jones's position

 Pacheedaht Elder Bill Jones, who supported the Fairy Creek blockades despite opposition from elected Pacheedaht leadership, is a central figure in the Walbran blockade.
 Jones was the only named defendant to respond to the injunction application, represented by lawyer Ben Isitt.
 Outside the courtroom, Isitt stated: "In a planet that's burning, it's non-negotiable for Bill [Jones], protecting those forests.
 That's the context for this dispute.
 And ultimately, we need the province to step in and honour its commitments."

-Jones filed a federal court application for judicial review against the Pacheedaht First Nation, claiming the nation unlawfully consented to forestry activities within its territory without consulting him and other Pacheedaht members.
+Jones filed a federal court application for judicial review against the Pacheedaht First Nation on September 9, 2025, claiming the nation unlawfully consented to forestry activities within its territory without consulting him and other Pacheedaht members.
+According to court documents, the nation consented to roadbuilding and logging in the Upper Walbran on June 2, 2025; Jones said he learned of the agreement on September 4.
 According to Jones, he does not view the Indian Act-elected Pacheedaht band council as legitimate, instead viewing it as a forced colonial system to control Indigenous people, and believes in traditional hereditary governance systems.
 In response to the injunction decision, Jones stated: "I'm very sad- my people are now in the thick of destroying our land.
 I'm disappointed the judge prioritized the logging company's interests over my rights and the health of the forest."

+In 2026, Jones, then 86 and living in a care home in Sooke, continued to visit the valley.
+He linked the pace of logging to the Pacheedaht and Ditidaht treaty negotiations, which advanced to the final stage of negotiation after an Agreement in Principle was signed in 2019, and said he opposed ratification because the settlement would be outweighed by band debt from a sawmill upgrade.

 Ecology and forest management

 Old-growth forest characteristics

 The blockade aims to prevent logging of eight cut blocks in the Walbran Valley containing old-growth forest.
 The Walbran Valley is home to one of Vancouver Island's last intact old-growth watersheds.
 Environmental groups describe the valley as one of the most spectacular rainforests threatened by clearcut logging on southern Vancouver Island.
+The valley also provides nesting habitat for the marbled murrelet, a threatened seabird that nests only in old-growth canopy; scientists and forest defenders gathered in the Upper Walbran in 2026 to document the species.